 About the Journal

 Columbia Journal was founded in 1977 by students in the Columbia University School of the Arts Graduate Writing program.
-Since then, our student production and editorial staff has been publishing the very best in fiction, nonfiction, poetry, and visual art.
-We have featured work from Nobel laureates and unknowns, National Book-award winners and newcomers.
-Our past issues have included everyone from Raymond Carver to Lorrie Moore to Louise Glück to Philip Gourevitch to Noam Chomsky and Etgar Keret.
-Recent issues have featured Lydia Davis, Michael Ondaatje, interviews with Mary Jo Bang, and John Waters, just to name a few.
+Since then, we’ve featured work from Nobel laureates and unknowns, National Book Award winners and newcomers.
+Our past issues have included everyone from Raymond Carver to Lorrie Moore, Kara Walker, Sharon Olds, Mary Karr, and Joyce Carol Oates.